paqtteam/prosemirror-sync/README.md

 }
 ```

 For the editor, you can choose to use Tiptap or BlockNote.
+Go with BlockNote
+unless you want to customize the editor heavily.

 - Tiptap is based on ProseMirror and saves you a lot of configuration compared
   to using the ProseMirror editor directly.
 It has a rich ecosystem of